-An antioxidant super food, coriander offers a wealth of nutrients for maximum levels of good health, including protection from the effects of aging.
-Foods prepared with coriander seeds also demonstrate a longer shelf life, resisting spoilage and retaining freshness.
-At Food to Live, our coriander seeds and sprouts are high quality, fresh and delicious, with a lively citrus flavor released when the seeds are crushed, and a delightful nutty essence that adds depth and intensity to soups, rubs, roasts and a variety of recipes.
-Food to Live sprouts add a delicate, flavorful texture to your favorite salads.
-Used across the world to enhance and enrich dishes, flavor packed and nutrient rich coriander seeds and sprouts from Food to Live are truly superior.
+At Food to Live, coriander seeds are high quality, fresh and delicious, with a lively citrus flavor released in crushed seeds.
+A delightful nutty essence adds depth and intensity to soups, rubs, roasts, and a variety of recipes.
+Used across the world to enhance and enrich dishes, flavor-packed and nutrient-rich coriander seeds from Food to Live are genuinely superior.

 Health Benefits of Coriander Seeds

-If you suffer from stomachaches, flatulence, or some other problems that affect your digestive tract, you should always have coriander seeds in your pantry.
-They contain a great number of oils and essential fatty acids, including linalool, geraniol, petroselinic acid, oleic acid, linoleic acid, terpine, palmitic acid.
+If you suffer from stomachaches, flatulence you should consider coriander seeds in your pantry.
+They contain a great number of oils and essential fatty acids.
 These elements help normalize your digestive process and relieve pain caused by some conditions that interfere with it.

-All seeds are a great source of fiber.
+All seeds are an excellent source of fiber.
 Coriander mostly contains insoluble fiber.
-This is the kind that soaks up liquids and normalizes bowel movement, easing constipation.
-Yet another property that proves this herb to be an efficient cure for digestive tract disorders.
+It is the kind that soaks up liquids and normalizes bowel movement, easing constipation.

-Coriander seeds are full of minerals, which is why they are so effective in disease prevention and treatment.
-Copper and iron are essential elements in the blood cell formation process and, therefore, affect your immunity and overall wellbeing.
-Zinc is involved in a great number of chemical reactions within your body, so it influences many things, including digestion, growth and development, sperm generation, and nucleic acid synthesis.
-Manganese is used by your body as a part of a potent antioxidant enzyme.
-Potassium helps control blood pressure and heart rate.
+Seeds, in general, have fewer vitamins than minerals and minimal vitamin C in particular.
+However, coriander is abundant in this vital antioxidant.
+100 grams of dry seeds contain 21 mg of vitamin C. The herb is also loaded with essential B vitamins.
+Coriander seeds are full of minerals; copper and iron are essential elements in the blood cell formation process and, therefore, affect your immunity and overall wellbeing.
+Zinc involved in a significant number of chemical reactions within your body, so it influences many things, including digestion, growth and development, sperm generation, and nucleic acid synthesis.
+Manganese used by your body as a part of a potent antioxidant enzyme.
+Potassium helps to control blood pressure and heart rate.